jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 Yet the masculine thrust downwards, his desire to feel the energies of the earth and its darknesses.
 To go against this natural pull requires dedication to the Upper Realms.
 It is an expression of the servant of Higher Energies.

-In order to receive, there has to be a “negative" or empty space.
+In order to receive, there has to be a "negative" or empty space.

 In receiving, the energy is drawn inward (the process of reception) and if absorbed, can then transformed to form – as in the birth of a child.